StorageB/custom-command-toggle/README.md

 ### Recommended

-Browse for and install this extension through the GNOME Extension tool, or install through the [GNOME Extensions website](https://extensions.gnome.org/extension/7012/custom-command-toggle/).
+Browse for and install this extension through the GNOME Extension Manager, or install through the [GNOME Extensions website](https://extensions.gnome.org/extension/7012/custom-command-toggle/).

 ### Manual